agilastic/topmodel/README.md

 ##TopModel
-**TopModel is a Rails 4 compatible in-memory database and OR-Mapper based on ActiveModel.
-It is based on supermodel by Alex Maccaw (maccman).
-TopModel includes some fixes and is updated to be compatible with Rails 4.**
+**TopModel is a Rails 4 compatible in-memory database with O/R mapping based on ActiveModel.
+It is originally developed by Alex Maccaw (maccman) and named "supermodel".
+Unfortunately the development of supermodel has stopped and actually it is incompatible with Rails 4.
+So TopModel fixes this and is updated to be compatible with Rails 4.**

 **Primarily developed for Bowline applications.